 The string to scan for tokens.

-The number of bytes into the input string at which this node begins its operation.
+The number of characters into the input string at which this node begins its operation.

 An array of strings that this node identifies as tokens when they appear in input string, even if they are not surrounded by delimiters.